 Casual dining chains counter sagging sales with virtual assistants, AI | Artificial intelligence

 Casual dining chains are leaving few technology stones unturned in the push to jumpstart their ailing businesses.
-Now on the menu: anything from ordering pancakes via assistants to virtual bartenders that tailor cocktails using a splash of artificial (AI).
+Now on the menu: anything from ordering pancakes via virtual assistants to virtual bartenders that tailor cocktails using a splash of artificial intelligence (AI).

 Dine Brands Global, owner of U.S. restaurant brands IHOP and Applebees, is testing technologies that enable consumers to order from their homes by speaking to Google Assistant software or from their cars via General Motors’ and Chevy’s head units.
 Meanwhile, TGI Fridays is using AI and machine learning (ML) to help mix drinks and target consumers with highly personalized offers.